The Cause

 Researchers

 But our work is far from over.
 Raising funds for CP Research is more important than ever before.
-So, this year, we’ve recruited a team of STEPtember trainers to show you how to fundraise in creative and fun new ways.

 WHAT WE DO